 Have you ever noticed that breakfast foods are really carb heavy (cereal or toast anyone?) and dinner foods have more protein?

-Although many Americans are programmed to eat certain macros at particular times, it might not be right for everyone.
-Should the time of the day influence your macro intake?
+Although many Americans are programmed to eat particular macros at certain times, it might not be right for everyone.
+Should the time of the day influence when you eat carbs, protein and fat?
 The answer may not be as simple as the numbers on the clock.

 It’s the position of the International Society of Sports Nutrition (ISSN) that timed ingestion of carbohydrate, protein, and fat may significantly affect how the body responds to exercise.
 In other words, timing nutrients properly can lead to significant training gains.
 But the question remains—when should you be eating protein, carbs and fat in relation to your workout?